 - III.2.2.1.
 Influent pump station shall be capable of delivering PHF. - III.2.2.2.
 Pump stations shall include a wet well to allow for isolation.
 Consider providing two wet wells for redundancy in cases when one wet well needs to be taken out of service. - III.2.2.3.
 Submersible-type pumps shall be used for influent pumping.
 Refer to JEA Water and Wastewater Standards Manual, Volume I, Section 433, Submersible Wastewater Pumping Stations, for detailed design requirements.
 The number of pumps shall be determined based on hydraulic needs of the plant.
-Other pump types may be considered if equalization or other means of influent storage are available. - III.2.2.4.
+Other pump types may be considered if equalization or other means of influent storage are available.
+Screw impellers are not permitted unless specifically authorized by JEA. - III.2.2.4.
 Odor control shall be provided. - III.2.2.5.
 Influent pump station shall be constructed of concrete and must have protective coatings applied to surfaces.